 I donʼt know.
 [Laughter]

-[Yee] Yee aayí áyá.
+['Yee] Yee aayí áyá.
 Góok.
-[At shooḵ]
+[At shooḵ']

 It's your guys' thing.
 Go ahead.
 [Laughter]